best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Comments that describe exactly **what** is occurring in the code, as above, are often not necessary.
 They may be redundant, if [good naming practices](naming) are followed to self-document the steps that occur in your code.
-A developer or user can read your code and other more appropriate forms of documentation (see [Docstrings]) for more detailed description of the logic behind your code.
+A developer or user can read your code and other more appropriate forms of documentation (see [Docstrings](docstrings) below) for more detailed description of the logic behind your code.
 If it is difficult to understand your code without comments, then this can be an indicator that your code is overly complex and might benefit from being refactored into smaller units.

 Comments can be used more effectively to explain **why** you might have written code in a certain way.